ktnrg45/pyremoteplay/README.md

 - Registering client for Remote Play on the host
 - Interface for controlling the host, which emulates a DualShock controller
 - Ability to power off/on the host if standby is enabled
+- GUI which displays the live stream and supports keyboard/mouse input

 ## Requirements ##
 - Python 3.8+